Lewdness Defense Attorneys Passaic County, NJ

 West Milford, NJ Indecent Exposure Lawyers Discuss Defenses

-Additionally, when charged with fourth degree lewdness, our defense attorneys may contest the exposure of children under the age of 13 or the presence of a mentally disabled individual.
-This is a major point of contention which changes the charges from disorderly persons to a felony.
+Additionally, when charged with fourth-degree lewdness, our defense attorneys may contest the exposure of children under the age of 13 or the presence of a mentally disabled individual.
+This is a major point of contention that changes the charges from disorderly persons to a felony.
 If we are able to show that there was no lewdness or exposure witnessed by any such individuals, we can at a minimum have the charges reduced to a disorderly persons offense.

 Contact our Woodland Park Lewdness Criminal Defense Attorneys Today

-At The Law Office of Del Sardo & Montanari, we treat all of our clients with the consideration and empathy that we would hope to receive when going through potentially life changing and embarrassing criminal proceedings involving lewdness or any other sex crimes.
-We work hard to defend our clients in New Jersey across towns such as Paterson, Woodland Park, Clifton, Little Falls, Wayne, West Milford and the greater Passaic County area.
-Contact us online or through our Woodland Park offices by calling (973) 233-4396 to speak with a member of our legal team regarding your lewdness charges and to find out how we can best serve you.
+At The Montanari Law Group, we treat all of our clients with the consideration and empathy that we would hope to receive when going through potentially life-changing and embarrassing criminal proceedings involving lewdness or any other sex crimes.
+We work hard to defend our clients in New Jersey across towns such as Paterson, Woodland Park, Clifton, Little Falls, Wayne, West Milford, and the greater Passaic County area.
+Contact us online or through our Little Falls offices by calling (973) 233-4396 to speak with a member of our legal team regarding your lewdness charges and to find out how we can best serve you.